-To gain access to the LED driver or power supplies remove the raceway cover (Fig. 5).
-The power supply can be located at the customer left side of the case.
+To gain access to the LED driver or power supplies (Fig. 11) remove the toekick cover.
+The power supply can be located at the left side of the case opening.

 REPLACING LED LIGHTS

 Once store power is connected and the light circuit is energized, the Clearvoyant LED system should operate without the need for any significant maintenance for several years.
 Should a power supply need to be removed and/or replaced, turn off the power to the case before proceeding.
 Be certain to replace the power supply with genuine Hillphoenix parts or a comparable UL-listed Class-2 rated regulated 24V DC power supply with 100W output capacity.